 5. Mounchain Extreme Braid Fishing Line

-With the line’s no-burr design, you’ll notice that its smoothness passes through your guides for improved casting.
+With the line’s no-burr design, something I like is how the smoothness passes through the guides for improved casting.

 What to Like About It